ETOSPHERES-Labs/etopay-sdk/sdk/docs/SDK Modules/Managing wallet.md

 The SDK provides users with the opportunity to host their own wallets on their personal end-devices in a safe and easy manner.
 Before discussing wallet management, some information on wallets and what they are is needed to understand how to manage non-custodial hot wallets.

+## The IOTA wallet

+The wallet used within the SDK is the official wallet developed by the IOTA Foundation and maintained in its own SDK found [here](https://github.com/iotaledger/iota-sdk).
+The wallet internally uses the stronghold secret management engine also developed by the IOTA Foundation found [here](https://github.com/iotaledger/stronghold.rs).
+The secret management engine not only stores sensitive data in files but also uses obfuscation and mechanisms against memory dumps to protect the secrets while they are being operated upon in the memory.
+Stronghold also provides functions for BIP-0032 derivation using the BIP-0044 derivation path mechanism described [here](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki).
+The word list used by the wallet is the word list described in BIP-0039 [here](https://raw.githubusercontent.com/bitcoin/bips/master/bip-0039/english.txt).

+The various coin types supported by BIP-0044 can be found in the list [here](https://github.com/satoshilabs/slips/blob/master/slip-0044.md).
+Both `IOTA` and `SMR` are supported and have the coin types `4218` and `4219` respectively.

+Currently, in its base implementation the IOTA SDK also needs an in-memory key-value store to manage some metadata related to the stronghold engine and other wallet settings.
+The IOTA SDK uses a rocksdb implementation in rust for this purpose.
+There are a few noteworthy problems with rocksdb:

+- rocksdb is not light-weight for mobile end devices and the resulting binaries of the sdk take long to build and are bigger in storage requirements.
+- rocksdb does not support all mobile platforms
+- rocksdb is not maintained on the latest sdks of the android and iOS mobile platforms

+After investigation, it was found that the in-memory key-value store was used only for storing some metadata keys and not necessarily need high-performance query execution.
+Luckily, the IOTA SDK implemented the rocksdb connection as a `Storage` trait.
+Since, the SDK already used jammdb for its internal key-value store, a fork was created and the trait was implemented using `jammdb`.
+A pull request was created to the upstream, but the dev team at IOTA Foundation recommended to maintain the fork for now, as there would be some new breaking changes coming and the pull request can be created at a later point.
+The fork is updated regularly and maintained [here](https://github.com/mighty840/iota-sdk).

+## Hot Wallets: The Swift Side of Crypto

+Picture a hot wallet as the bustling city centre of your digital finances.
+Hot wallets are online, connected to the internet, and readily available for transactions.
+They provide users with quick access to their cryptocurrencies, making them ideal for active trading and daily transactions.
+Think of them as your go-to pocket wallet for everyday spending in the digital realm.

+However, convenience comes at a cost.
+The very connectivity that makes hot wallets user-friendly also renders them more vulnerable to cyber threats.
+Hacking attempts and online attacks pose a constant risk, making it crucial for users to exercise caution and implement additional security measures when relying on hot wallets.

+### Pin and password in the SDK

+Generally, the password requirements for any application need to meet today's standards.
+This might become difficult for the user to remember their wallet stronghold password and also an irritating experience to enter it every time even for the smallest of transactions.
+On the other side, for a secure wallet application, the SDK should not rely on the interfacing application to do password management for a secret manager used internally.
+This has a lot of side effects, such as, the application might bypass the SDK logic for protecting access to the secret by simply using the password against the file, with no knowledge of the SDK.
+This is a security risk and cannot be accepted.

+The end devices today support pin entry mostly protected by biometric authentication for ease but secure user experience, when it comes to accessing a restricted OS functionality.
+Taking all this in account, the SDK was designed to provide the end users possibilities to set up their wallet using a `password` and a `pin`.

+- The password stays with the SDK in an encrypted form and only the pin can be used to decrypt it.
+Thus, for every operation with the secret manager, where a password is needed, the user must only enter the pin.
+This solves the problem of user experience.

+- The issue of password management is also solved, since now the SDK internally manages the password, while still relying completely on the user to unblock it using the pin.
+The SDK cannot act in its own interest even if there was a malicious code trying to unblock the wallet!
+The probability distribution of the pin, being relatively weak, (4 to 6 digit), is improved through the addition of a pseudo random salt, which in combination with a hash function results in an encryption password of significant strength and quasi-random probability distribution.
+This is used then to encrypt the password for the secret manager.

+Thus an attacker would need information on the salt, the encrypted password, pin and the stronghold file to be able to gain access to the wallet functions.
+This is tough and would need somehow physical access to the end device, and to the end user.
+Security of end-user and their devices is out of the scope for Cawaena ecosystem.

 ## Creating the wallet

 The stronghold secret manager requires a file path for the wallet and a password to unlock this file.
 This password disables other applications from interpreting the files created by the stronghold engine and needs to come from the user.